|Document ID: ||4690|

 You see incoming emails are getting rejected with the following error:

 550 5.1.1 No such user here - code 420.

 This error is generated by Xeams if it detects a dictionary attack.
 In such cases, Xeams will block the IP address of the sender.
 A dictionary

 attack occurs when too many emails containing invalid recipients is sent from one single IP.
 Consider the following scenario as an example.

-The 10 minute counter is always set with respect to the last message - meaning if the first message was sent at 10:00 and the last was sent at 10:05, the IP will remain blocked until 10:20.
+- The 10-minute counter is always set with respect to the last message.
+This means, if the first message was sent at 10:00 and the last was sent at 10:05, the IP will remain blocked until 10:15.